sys4-fr/sys4_quests/README.md

 * It also provide already written quests. (minetest_quests, ...)

 ##TARGET :
-you have to follow proposed quests and finish them to unlock craft of items they unlock.
+You have to follow proposed quests and finish them to unlock craft of items they unlock.
 Otherwise if you intent to craft a locked item, you will obtain a waste item.

 ##INSTALLATION :